Top 12 Critical Care Nurse Skills to Put on Your Resume

 1. ACLS (Advanced Cardiovascular Life Support)

-ACLS (Advanced Cardiovascular Life Support) is a set of clinical interventions for the urgent treatment of cardiac arrest, stroke, myocardial infarction, and other life-threatening cardiovascular emergencies, emphasizing the importance of high-quality CPR.
-For a Critical Care Nurse, it involves advanced skills in airway management, accessing intravenous/intraosseous lines, reading and interpreting electrocardiograms, and administering appropriate medications and fluids.
+ACLS (Advanced Cardiovascular Life Support) is a structured set of interventions for urgent management of cardiac arrest, stroke, myocardial infarction, and other life-threatening cardiovascular emergencies, built on a foundation of high-quality CPR.
+For a Critical Care Nurse, it means mastery of airway management, IV/IO access, ECG recognition, and timely medication/defibrillation decisions.

 Why It's Important